 Description

-Interior: four king-post roof trusses with V-struts, one pair of trenched purlins; furnished with original fittings, including panelled box pews, octagonal pulpit with sounding boards, and wooden coat hooks on both side walls; small octagonal stone font on three-stage pedestal; various wall monuments, including arched recess near east end of north wall, with effigy of recumbent female figure.
+Inside, the chapel boasts four king-post roof trusses with V-struts and one pair of trenched purlins.
+It retains many original fittings, including panelled box pews, an octagonal pulpit with sounding boards, and wooden coat hooks on both side walls.
+There is also a small octagonal stone font on a three-stage pedestal and various wall monuments, including an arched recess near the east end of the north wall that contains an effigy of a recumbent female figure.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.